magento/merchdocs/src/payment-services/index.md

 See [Lifecycle policy]({{ site.devdocs_url }}/release/lifecycle-policy.html) and [Upcoming releases]({{ site.devdocs_url }}/release/) for more release and version-specific information.

-## Currency availability
+## Accepted credit cards and currencies

-Paypal currently supports several currencies and payment methods depending on the country where it operates.
-Payment services is only available in the United States with a United States Dollar (USD) currency at the moment.
+Currently, Payment Services is only available in the United States (US) and accepts United States Dollars (USD) currency.

-See the [PayPal currency availability](https://developer.paypal.com/docs/platforms/checkout/reference/country-availability-advanced-cards/) section for more information.
+See the [PayPal currency availability](https://developer.paypal.com/docs/platforms/checkout/reference/country-availability-advanced-cards/) documentation for more information.

 ## Get started